Why You Shouldn’t Use a Video Background On Your WordPress Site

 Backgrounds are also silent.
 I repeat.
 SILENT.
-Especially when users are used to swatting away unwanted information like a mosquito, any audio is particularly invasive and an indication you must be brand-new to the Internet, otherwise you would know better.
-Please, never have any kind of noise that plays automatically or without the users express intent of turning it on.
+Especially when users are used to swatting away unwanted information like a mosquito, any audio is particularly invasive and an indication you must be brand-new to the Internet, otherwise, you would know better.
+Please, never have any kind of noise that plays automatically or without the users expressing the intent of turning it on.

 Make sure there is enough contrast.

 Great headers use an inspiring call to action, meaning words.
 When you put words over your video, make sure they are legible.
 Right now it’s popular to place light text on a darker background, but it’s just as agreeable to put dark text on a light background.
 Make sure your video is either light or dark enough that it provides enough contrast with the text to be legible.

 Whether or not you should use a video background for your website header is ultimately determined by whether it fits your brand.
 I personally find them appealing when they’re done well in unexpected places, like a manufacturing shop’s website where it adds a little extra interest to what could be a mundane topic.
 Conversely, I think it can be detrimental when substituted for a good idea.
 A marketing company that uses a video of employees plastering post-it notes everywhere doesn’t say anything interesting and implies they couldn’t come up with a better idea, so let’s use a shiny video.
 Please keep that glitter to yourself.

 Whether you need a new website or some help with your current design, we’re ready to start the conversation.

 If you use advanced Twitter features right, Twitter can be one of the most powerful tools in your...